-The Community Choices Home and Community Based Services Waiver, abbreviated as CCW, is also called the Assisted Living Facility and Long Term Care Waiver.
-This Medicaid program provides long-term care services for individuals who require a nursing home level of care, but choose to remain living in the community (their home, the home of a family member, or an assisted living residence) rather than in a nursing home.
+The Community Choices Waiver (CCW) is a Home and Community Based Services Waiver that provides long-term care services for individuals who require a nursing home level of care but choose to remain living in their community (their home, the home of a family member, or an assisted living residence) rather than in a nursing home.
 Services include personal care assistance, meal delivery, adult day care, respite care, and more.

-One particularly attractive benefit of the CWW is the In-Home Participant Directed Option (more commonly called self-directed or consumer directed care).
-This benefit allows eligible participants to serve as the employer of their care provider, also referred to as a direct service worker.
-This means they can choose who will be their paid caregiver.
-Individuals using the In-Home Participant Directed Option must have the ability to, and must want to, direct their own care.
+One particularly attractive benefit of the CWW is the Participant Direction option (more commonly called self-directed or consumer-directed care).
+This benefit allows eligible participants to choose who will be their paid caregiver.
+Individuals using the Participant Direction option must have the ability to, and must want to, direct their own care.
 This role includes all aspects of being an employer, including the hiring, training, and firing of their direct service worker.
 For those unable to manage these activities, a family member with power of attorney for health care may be able to do so on their behalf.

-Another attractive component of the In-Home Participant Directed Option is that family members, such as an adult child, can be hired as the direct service worker.
-Make note, spouses, legal guardians, power of attorneys for health care, power of attorneys, and health care directive designees cannot be hired to provide care.
-Direct service workers earn an hourly wage and cannot work in excess of 40 hours / week.
+Another attractive component of the Participant Direction option is that family members, such as an adult child, can be hired as the direct service worker.
+Make note, spouses, legal guardians, and power of attorneys cannot be hired to provide care.
+Direct service workers earn an hourly wage and cannot work in excess of 40 hours a week.

 The Community Choices Waiver is not an entitlement program, which means there are limited slots available for enrollment.
 Said another way, just because one is eligible for the program does not guarantee that they will be accepted into the program.
 CCW is administered by the Wyoming Department of Health’s Division of Healthcare Financing (DHCF).